mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

       a) Originality

-      b) Potential for re-use and sharing of the application's components across multiple projects (Reusable Entities as well as client-side patterns, entities, protocols, shared data, and other artifacts) - including actual reuse and sharing of Resuble Entities by other project submissions
+      b) Potential for re-use and sharing of the application's components across multiple projects (Reusable Entities as well as client-side patterns, entities, protocols, shared data, and other artifacts) - including actual reuse and sharing of Reusable Entities by other project submissions to this competition.

       c) Quality of your project's code, documentation, and videos